-The Urban Institute, with support from the Robert Wood Johnson Foundation, is studying how innovative, effective policies and programs from abroad could inform state and local recovery policies in the US.
+The Urban Institute, with support from the Robert Wood Johnson Foundation, studied how innovative, effective policies and programs from abroad could inform state and local recovery policies in the US.
 This work started with two analyses: a demand analysis to identify top policy priorities for an inclusive recovery and a comparative analysis to identify countries that provide the best opportunities to find relevant examples.
-Based on these analyses, the research team is developing five briefs, which draw ideas from policy experiences in other countries on child care, broadband access, local economic development, parks and public space, and housing stability and affordability.
+Based on analysis, the research team developed five briefs examining policies and programs from abroad that could inform US state and local policymaker efforts to support an inclusive recovery:

 - a French payroll tax to help increase the supply of affordable housing,

 - multiple policies for improving the supply of and access to equity financing,

 - a model from Barcelona for improving equitable access to public space,

 - an Australian policy that could help improve child care funding, and

 - a Welsh program for expanding access to high-speed broadband.

 Each brief is accompanied by a one-pager that summarizes key points.